shanaka-qe/playwright-e2e-bdd-framework-starter/README.md

 - 🧪 **Test Isolation** - Automatic test data cleanup and isolation between test runs
 - 📝 **Code Generation** - Playwright Codegen support for rapid test creation

+## ⚠️ Important Note

+**This is a reference architecture and starter template**, not a complete application.
+The example test files demonstrate patterns and structure but require your application implementation to run.
+See [SETUP.md](SETUP.md) for details on adapting this template for your project.

 ## 📋 Prerequisites

 - **Node.js** 18+